 The practice of yoga originated in India around five thousand years ago.
-It is an ancient eastern philosophy offering a holistic approach to body, mind and spirit that helps equip us to cope with the challenges of daily life.
+It is an ancient Eastern philosophy offering a holistic approach to body, mind and spirit that helps equip us to cope with the challenges of daily life.
+The main components of a yoga practice are postures (a series of movements designed to increase flexibility, balance and strength), breathing, meditation and relaxation.
 Today it is enjoyed by millions of people all over the world, of all ages and at all levels of physical fitness.

 - Increased flexibility and strength.

 - Improved posture and balance.

 - Improved lung function with slower and deeper breathing.

 - Increased concentration and focus.

 - Lower blood pressure and blood sugar levels.

 - Less risk of injury, aches and pains.